 Chronic stress is often accompanied by anxiety, depression, anger, apathy, and alienation.
 Individuals in negative affective states have been shown to favor the consumption of instantly rewarding foods high in sugar and/or fat, whereas intake during happy states favors less palatable food.
 (6) This means relaxing before eating is going to encourage the consumption of healthy food.

-It’s no wonder that music, conversation, and a drink before eating has become part of our food culture.
+It’s no wonder that music, conversation, and a drink before eating have become part of our food culture.

 The key is to bring that positive food culture into your daily routine, no matter what the situation.